ostdotcom/website-docupony/platform/docs/view.md

 * Gives a view into human-readable block, transaction, and account information on OST sidechains
 * Provides individual and aggregate historical data, including statistics and charts, on Brand Token transfers in, and across OST-powered Brand Token economies

-:::note OST-TEST (OSTT)
+:::note OST-TEST (OSTT) and USDC-TEST
+In Sandbox (on Testnet)
-On Testnet the ticker OSTT indicates the token OST-Test which is a test version of the OST Token used in Sandbox.
+* The ticker OSTT indicates the token OST-Test which is a test version of the OST Token used in Sandbox
+* The ticker USDCT indicates the token USDC-Test which is a test version of the USDC Token used in Sandbox
 :::

 :::tip OST Watch